It’s Recycle Week 2017 so that means it’s time for Recycling Coordinator Sam to dust off her keyboard once again…

 I have written quite a few blogs on waste this year, content on plastics seems popular, as does busting myths.
 This blog is going to be a bit different.

 First of all, let’s be completely clear we want you to recycle.
 We want you to recycle as much as you physically can after you’ve cut down on wasteful consumerism, refused unnecessary packaging, reused, and composted anything you can.
 See how I snuck in the 5 R’s of waste management… Reduce, Refuse, Reuse, Recycle, Rot, you can read more here.
 Now I know I’m asking a lot, and honestly waste minimisation is a journey, one that I personally researched a lot before taking my first tentative steps (and bullied my co-workers into the same, read about our plastics challenge).
 Whatever stage of the process you are at (and let me tell you, reading this blog means you are already on that path) if you don’t recycle properly you are just causing more work for yourself.
 It doesn’t take a lot of effort to do it properly really.
-Some people believe that recycling isn’t worth it, that it will just end up in landfill or China, so my team and I have come up with some tips to help you ensure your recycling, is recycled.
+Some people believe that recycling isn’t worth it, that it will just end up in landfill, so my team and I have come up with some tips to help you ensure your recycling, is recycled.

 The following is a list of the strange and gross we have come across.
 Don’t try and recycle: